 UBC staff can access professional development funds to support career growth at the university.

-Funds can be used for a variety of professional development activities based on your learning goals and career path at the university.
+Funds can be used for a variety of professional development activities that will enhance your role-related knowledge, skills and performance as well as contribute to your career growth at the university.

-The funds aren't intended for job-required expenses such as job-required training, professional memberships or ongoing accreditation.
+The funds aren't intended to cover job-required expenses such as job-required training, professional memberships or ongoing accreditation.
 These expenses should continue to be paid by your department.

 - registration fees for courses, workshops, exams, webinars, and conferences